kobylynskyi/graphql-java-codegen/docs/codegen-options.md

 ### Option `customAnnotationsMapping`

 Can be used to supply custom annotations (serializers) for scalars.
+`@` in front of the annotation class is optional.

 Supports following formats:
 * Map of (GraphQLObjectName.fieldName) to (JavaAnnotation).
 E.g.: `Event.dateTime = @com.fasterxml.jackson.databind.annotation.JsonDeserialize(using = com.example.DateDeserializer.class)`